 Why take a call with me?
 I have deep experience in a lot of areas -- if I don't know, I'll tell you and won't waste your time, if I do know, I'll give it to you straight and quick.
 I speak firm and clear so you understand and I listen to what you have to say.
 I like taking calls on Clarity first because I genuinely enjoy helping people if I can; second because I get compensated for my effort.
-It's pretty much just like that. ----- My reviews are my bio and many will tell you that I'm good at helping other entrepreneurs think through problems and work out solutions.
-Specifically as it relates to my expertise: I have deep expertise in Saas, Mobile Apps, Startup Accelerators, Lead Generation, UX, Angel & Seed Funding, B2B Software, Enterprise Sales, ASO, Mobile Advertising and Bootstrapping.
-I co-founded Amplify, Startup Accelerator (3 funds, $15MM raised) and Velocify (formerly Leads360) sold for $128MM.
+It's pretty much just like that. ----- Check out my new online course on Customer Development and Finding Product-Market Fit - https://bit.ly/custdevcourse ----- My reviews are my bio and many will tell you that I'm good at helping other entrepreneurs think through problems and work out solutions.
+Or learn more about me at https://bak.me/ Specifically, as it relates to my expertise: I have deep expertise in Saas, Mobile Apps, Startup Accelerators, Lead Generation, UX, Angel & Seed Funding, B2B Software, Enterprise Sales, ASO, Mobile Advertising, and Bootstrapping.
+I co-founded Amplify, Startup Accelerator (3 funds, $15MM raised), and Velocify (formerly Leads360) sold for $128MM.
 Raised $35MM+ in venture capital.
 And I've had a startup fail miserably.
 I've angel invested in a dozen companies.
 I've seen over 3000 startups apply to Amplify and been pitched by hundreds of entrepreneurs.
 And have raised more than $50MM in aggregate seed and Angel funding for our portfolio companies.
 I live and breathe startups and have a lot of experience helping and advising them.
-Talk to me about accelerators, incubators and raising seed capital.
-I've started 4 companies (1 failed, 1 sold, 1 killing it, 1 active in it).
-I angel invest personally and have raised venture capital, built a SaaS company from 0 to 100 employees and I'm also a father of 5 year old twins -- so I've got some parenting skills to boot.
-I've also recently become quite knowledgeable about mobile advertising, both from a customer acquisition standpoint and from a publisher perspective.
+Talk to me about accelerators, incubators, and raising seed capital.
+I've started 4 companies (1 failed, 2 sold, 1 killing it, 1 active in it).
+I angel invest personally and have raised venture capital, built a SaaS company from 0 to 100 employees and I'm also a father of 12-year-old twins -- so I've got some parenting skills to boot.
+Currently, I'm doing a ton of CONTENT MARKETING and SEO work, so if you want to talk about that, I'm fresh on knowledge there.

 Good question, but my feeling is wrong time to ask it.
 It's hard enough to get users, period.
 Getting users in your home country is going to be much easier than a foreign country (I'm assuming you're a US based company/founders).
 Now, there is a time when I would absolutely look at language support for other countries, but there is so much to learn about your product, your users, your customer acquisition and all that jazz before you go and build out the code to handle different languages.